snandiDS/prokseq-v2.0/README.md

 **Step 4:** Run the example
 Run the pipeline with the example files:
-> (py36) sh-5.0# python scripts/prokseq.py -s samples.bowtie.PEsample -p param.input.bowtie -n 4
+> (py36) sh-5.0# python scripts/prokseq.py -s samples.bowtie.PEsample -p param.bowtie.yaml -n 4

-The script will run with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.bowtie.
+The script will run with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.yaml.
 The program is submitted with four processors.

 **Step 5:** How to manage data within your Docker containers.
 Once the ProkSeq pipeline is working successfully with the example files, one can go for the real data.